Office: Preakness Hall 349

 "Carlo Mollino's Erotic Polaroids at Gagosian"

-"Marouflage," a story in audio
+"Marouflage," a story with audio

 "Song of Magsaysay," historical fiction

-"Ride," a flash fiction pc text version special mobile version
+"Ride," a flash fiction

 "Twitter Mind: On Jennifer Egan's 'Black Box'"